zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 The __classic line__ here is that Warren Buffett went to Benjamin Graham when he __got out of school__.
 Benjamin Graham was the author of the *Intelligent Investor* and sort of [[modernized]] or created __value investing__ as a [[discipline]].
 And Warren Buffett went to Benjamin Graham and offered to work for him for free.
+And Graham said, “Actually, you’re [[overpriced]], free is overpriced.”
+And Graham was absolutely right.
+When it comes to a very valuable apprenticeship like the type that Graham was going to give Buffet, Buffet should have been paying him a lot of money.